 But you will need to learn the steps to make the perfect pellets every time.

-Luckily for you in the post I am going to shown you how to prepare pellets for a method feeder the easy way.
+Luckily for you, in the post, I am going to show you how to prepare pellets for a method feeder the easy way.

 Choosing the Right Pellets

-Carp pellets come in a range of sizes from micro pellets from 2mm and 4mm and then normal pellets usually used as hook baits or loose feed at 6mm up to around 20mm when fishing for extremely large fish.
+Carp pellets come in a range of sizes from micro pellets from 2mm to 4mm, and then regular pellets are usually used as hook baits or loose feed at 6mm up to around 20mm when fishing for huge fish.

-When choosing pellets to mould around your method feeder rig you want to be opting for the micro pellets.
-I usually opt for 4mm pellets but 2mm will work just fine as well.
+When choosing pellets to mould around your method feeder rig, you want to be opting for the micro pellets.
+I usually opt for 4mm pellets, but 2mm will work just fine.

-When selecting a bag of pellets keep in mind that the colour can have a big impact on catch rates and this will vary with what season you are fishing.
+When selecting a bag of pellets, keep in mind that the colour can significantly impact catch rates, and this will vary with what season you are fishing.

-During the winter in colder months bright colour like neon orange is most effective at attracting in the more lethargic carp.
+During the winter, in colder months, bright colour like neon orange is most effective at attracting the more lethargic carp.

-Also make sure you buy a large bag of at least 1kg if you plan on fishing a long session.
-You will be extremely surprised how quickly they disappear when casting often.
+Also, make sure you buy a large bag of at least 1kg if you plan on fishing a long session.
+You will be stunned how quickly they disappear when casting often.

 Preparing the Micro Pellets

-Now that you are all stocked up on the correct pellets the mixing method is really not difficult at all.
+Now that you are all stocked up on the correct pellets, the mixing method is not difficult at all.

-But as I said before you must follow these steps closely to ensure they are near perfect to give you the best chance of catching more or any carp at all.
+But as I said before, you must follow these steps closely to ensure they are near perfect for giving you the best chance of catching more or any carp at all.

-When preparing micro pellets they will need to be left to soak for a while so the first thing I do when I arrive at the fishing venue is look out the micro pellets are start the preparation.
+When preparing micro pellets, they will need to be left to soak for a while, so the first thing I do when I arrive at the fishing venue is look out your micro pellets and start the preparation.

-For this you’ll need a large bait box that preferable has small holes on the lid.
+For this, you’ll need a large bait box with small holes on the lid.

 Now turn the bait box upside down and shake out all the excess water through the small holes on the lid.

-Now you can set up the rest of the tackle when you wait for the micro pellets to be fully prepared.
-This usually takes around 15-20 so by the time you are ready to start fishing your pellets should be too.
+You can set up the rest of the tackle when you wait for the micro pellets to be fully prepared.
+This usually takes around 15-20 so when you are ready to start fishing, your pellets should be too.

 Testing the Micro Pellets

-You can easily do this by picking up a small ball of the bait by moulding a batch around your feeder and dropping it into the margin where you can watch what happens.
+You can easily do this by picking up a small bait ball by moulding a batch around your feeder, and dropping it into the margin where you can watch what happens.

-Add some water, leave it for a minute or two and then shake the excess water through the holes and wait for another 5-10 minutes before testing again.
+Add some water, leave it for a minute or two, then shake the excess water through the holes and wait for another 5-10 minutes before testing again.

-If you drop the feeder into the water and the pellets don’t break away at all after a few minutes then your mixture is too wet.
+If you drop the feeder into the water and the pellets don’t break away after a few minutes, your mixture is too wet.

-Thankfully you can solve this pretty easily as well by adding in a sprinkle of groundbait throughout.
-Make sure and add little bits at a time so you don’t end up making the mixture too dry.
+Thankfully you can solve this pretty quickly as well by adding in a sprinkle of groundbait.
+Make sure and add little bits at a time so you don’t make the mixture too dry.

-Once the moulded pellets reach the bottom still stuck to the feeder and start to break away after a minute or two of resting on the bottom then your mixture is perfect and you are ready to start fishing!
+Once the moulded pellets reach the bottom, stuck to the feeder, and start to break away after a minute or two of resting on the bottom, your mixture is perfect, and you are ready to start fishing!

 It’s that Simple!

-As long as you have the correct pellets and test your pellet mixture before you start fishing your chances of catching should be greatly increased.
+As long as you have the correct pellets and test your pellet mixture before you start fishing, your chances of catching should be significantly increased.